Maintenance Miracle - An Autonomous Maintenance Kaizen Event - Spring 2023

 - How to build diagnostic and problem-solving skills.

-Created to teach the 7-steps of Autonomous Maintenance and demonstrate a process for conducting AM kaizen events in your facility.
+Created to teach the 7-steps of Autonomous Maintenance and demonstrate a process for conducting AM Steps 1-3 kaizen in your facility.

 Day 1 activities include:

 - Overview of the TPM strategy and competitive advantage

 - TPM exercise and discussion on vision and “zero” goals

 - Autonomous Maintenance Step 1: Conducting the Initial Cleaning and Inspection